sagefy/sagefy/docs/Updates.md

+## UPDATE -- 2018 Oct 15

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 Sep 17 - 2018 Oct 14

+* I made some progress on the updated architecture, yet...
+* I've conducted some more usability testing and review of analytics data.

+### Upcoming Two Weeks: 2018 Oct 15 - 2018 Oct 28

+* Bigger picture (beyond the scope of two weeks), I'm shifting my efforts to address some major barriers to Sagefy's growth:
+  * Remove needing to sign up to start learning or create content.
+  * Make creating and updating content easier.
+(Even after last year's big update, is too difficult today.)
+  * Provide more capabilities with significantly less code, making it easier to adapt to learner and creator feedback.
+* These next two weeks I'm working on some plain HTML mocks to try to address some of these larger, experience-level issues.
+I'm hoping the next update email is a request for feedback on the mocks :)

+### Feedback

+Feel free to reply to this address!
+You can also go to http://sgef.cc/feedback and add feedback or ideas there.

 ## UPDATE -- 2018 Sep 17

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.